 The secret ingredient in this recipe is cashews.
 A handful of them, when pureed and added to the simmering gravy makes a world of difference to the texture and taste of palak chicken.
 The gravy becomes wonderfully creamy and thick, just the way it's supposed to be.

-Two hacks to make palak chicken easy to cook
+Two hacks to make easy palak chicken

 Note: Exact amounts are given in the recipe card further down.